GJZwiers/deno-config-init/README.md

 deno-init --name my_deno_project
 ```

-Use `--template` or `-t` to initialize project templates for various Deno frameworks.
-This is still a work in progress.
-Right now the available templates are `oak`,`restful_oak` and `opine`.
+`--template` or `-t` can be combined with `deno-init` subcommands to create a project from a template.

 ```bash
 deno-init --template oak